Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 doomscroll: page, text
 --
-That evening, he lay on his bed, phone in hand, thumb drifting past weather reports into headlines from half a world away.
+That night, he lay on his bed, sim screen glowing, scrolling past the weather into news from half a world away.
 A peace negotiation had failed again.
 Drone footage showed a shopping center ablaze, its glass and steel skeleton lit orange against the smoke.